How to Learn German: 6 Easy Ways to Learn German Fast

 The Everything Learning German Book

 The Everything Learning German Book is an excellent introduction to the German language for beginners.
 It covers basic grammar and speaking topics, such as greetings, ordering foods, and understanding direct and indirect objects.
 The ebook comes with embedded audio to help you hear the correct pronunciation, and the paperback version comes with a CD.
-It’s very affordable and one of the most reviewed German books.
-See what other reviewers had to say here.
+It’s one of the most affordable options for learning German.
+See what you think about The Everything Learning German Book here.

 German for Dummies All-in-One

-German for Dummies All-in-One includes 5 different titles from the German for Dummies series.
+German for Dummies All-in-One combines 5 different titles from the German for Dummies series.
 Because of this, you’re getting a comprehensive look at the language including common phrases, how to conjugate verbs, how to ask and answer questions, and more.
 It comes with an audio CD so you can practice listening and pronunciation.
-See what reviewers thought of the book here.
+Learn more about German for Dummies All-in-One here.

 German Made Simple

 German Made Simple says that it’s a “no-nonsense” book, and provides the information you need without any frills.
 It’s designed for self-learners and teaches the basics of German vocabulary and grammar.
 It also includes review exercises with an answer key.
-Reviewers liked this book because it lays out the information in a logical way and is easy to use.
+It’s a user-friendly book because it lays out the information in a logical way and is easy to use.
 At over 600 pages, it’s an extensive resource at an affordable price.
-See what other reviewers had to say about German Made Simple here.
+See if German Made Simple is the right choice for you here.

 Watching YouTube videos to learn a language is one of the newer learning methods on this list, but also one of the most fun!
-In addition to hearing how German is spoken by native speakers, there’s the added benefit of having video that gives visual context to what you’re hearing and makes learning more entertaining.
-The three YouTube channels below are some of the most popular that German learners watch.
+In addition to hearing how German is spoken by native speakers, there’s the added benefit of having a video that gives visual context to what you’re hearing and makes learning more understandable.
+The three YouTube channels below are some of the most popular options available.

 Commitment: Low